 When you complete an assignment, submit it to me in Blackboard for grading and feedback.
 Assignments are due by 11:59 pm on the due date and will be considered late if posted to Blackboard after the due date (see ASSIGNMENT SCHEDULE below).
 Points will be deducted from assignment/grade for work turned in late.
-Do not submit assignments via email.
+Submit all assignments through Blackboard.
 All assignments must be completed to receive a grade for the course.
 Submit assignments using MICROSOFT WORD or PDF.